aude/python-path-experiment/README.md

 Let's try it:

 	$ python -m cli.run
-	sys.path: ['/home/.../python-path-experiment', '/usr/lib/python38.zip', '/usr/lib/python3.8', '/usr/lib/python3.8/lib-dynload', '/usr/lib/python3.8/site-packages']
+	sys.path: ['.../python-path-experiment', '/usr/lib/python38.zip', '/usr/lib/python3.8', '/usr/lib/python3.8/lib-dynload', '/usr/lib/python3.8/site-packages']
 	logging: test message

 It works!

 The import path, though, might not be correct.

-For a **monorepo**, it is not correct.
+For a **monorepo**, it is **not correct**.
 Every package's directory should be in `sys.path`, so `.../cli` should have been there in this case.

-For a **multirepo**, it is not correct either.
+For a **multirepo**, it is **not correct** either.
 The package's directory should be in `sys.path`, so `.../cli` should have been there.

-It seems most suitable to running scripts from installed packages.
+`python -m` seems most suitable to running scripts from installed packages.
 This is probably the reason we are seeing commands like these recommended:

 - `python -m venv .venv`
 - `python -m flask run`
 - `python -m unittest discover`

-It could be because it can run a script from `sys.path` without changing `sys.path`.
+It could be because it can run a script from `sys.path` without adding the script's directory to `sys.path`.

 Guido says
 ----------